kubernetes-sigs/gateway-api/geps/gep-713/index.md

 “Meta” here is used in its Greek sense of “more comprehensive” or “transcending”, and “resource” rather than “object” because “metaresource” is more pronounceable than “meta object”.

-After a few iterations of Gateway API experimenting with this pattern－both, with its own common kinds of metaresources such as the `BackendTLSPolicy`, as well as via multiple implementation-specific kinds of metaresources (see examples of [current use of metaresources](#current-use-of-metaresources))－ and rounds of discussion such as the one at [kubernetes-sigs/gateway-api/discussions#2927](https://github.com/kubernetes-sigs/gateway-api/discussions/2927), the pattern has been enhanced to its current form.
+After a few iterations of Gateway API experimenting with this pattern－both, with its own common kinds of metaresources such as the `BackendTLSPolicy` and `BackendLBPolicy`, as well as via multiple implementation-specific kinds of metaresources (see examples of [current use of metaresources](#current-use-of-metaresources))－ and rounds of discussion such as the one at [kubernetes-sigs/gateway-api/discussions#2927](https://github.com/kubernetes-sigs/gateway-api/discussions/2927), the pattern has been enhanced to its current form.

 ## Definition